Marak/ayyo-wars/ReadMe.md

-# Ayyo Wars
+# Ayyo Wars ( *Alpha* )

-Ayyo Wars is an open-source and hackable 2d starship asteroids like space battle game.
+Ayyo Wars is an open-source and hackable 2d space battle game.
 It's built with Phaser.io and Node.js.
 It can be played in the browser.

 ## Home Page